mindlesstux/mindlesstux.com/_pages/blocked.md

 (ip.geoip.asnum in {13238 395954 9009 8100 207651 212238 203020 36352 201011 30542 201011 64249 15969 13737 60068 33576})
 ```

-If source is from one of the following counties or from the Tor network the traffic will be challenged.
+If source is from one of the following countries or from the Tor network the traffic will be challenged.
 - China
 - Iran
 - Iraq